 Why in parks?
 “Trying to, at absolute best, maim each other” was not particularly encouraged by the authorities: the sanctioned version, trial by combat, wasn’t officially abolished until 1819 but in practice hadn’t actually happened since the 17th century.
-And so, city-based fans of the hobby were forced to do in the relative isolation a park in the early hours of the morning.
+And so, city-based fans of the hobby were forced to do in the relative isolation of a park in the early hours of the morning.

-If you’ve been wondering the what the best London park to try and mutually murder an acquaintance you’ve had a very mild disagreement with, here are some you could go to and imagine it very hard while definitely not doing it because CityMetric does not condone duels, except when they are funny.
+If you’ve been wondering what the best London park to try and mutually murder an acquaintance you’ve had a very mild disagreement with, here are some you could go to and imagine it very hard while definitely not doing it because City Monitor does not condone duels, of course.

 Green Park